heutelbeck/sapl-demos/sapl-demo-remote/README.md

 	"resource": "icecream"
 }
 ```
+If you want to use the RSocket endpoint, you must transfer a value to the Host variable that begins with "rsocket".
+The default host is the localhost.
+The default port is the number 7000.

 The demo will now output some messages on the console showing the incoming decisions or log the errors to connect to the server.